autodyne/qxsl/ELVA.md

 ### access

-returns the field of the specified class.
+returns the field with the specified name.

 ```lisp
 (access 'name class)